Get insider access

 2. Best Upper Mid-Range Dolby Atmos Soundbar

-If you want a great Dolby Atmos soundbar at a more affordable price, check out the Samsung HW-Q930C.
-Though it has two fewer surround channels than its more premium cousin, this soundbar can still provide an immersive, all-around feel with height content.
+If you want a great Dolby Atmos soundbar at a more affordable price, check out the Samsung HW-Q930D.
+Despite having two fewer surround channels than its more premium cousin, the Samsung HW-Q990D, this soundbar can still provide an immersive, all-around feel with height content.
 It comes with two discrete satellite speakers that you can set up around your couch to bring sound effects to life in the space around you.
 Dialogue is easy to follow in the mix, and thanks to its subwoofer, there's plenty of rumble in the bass during intense movie scenes.
-At least in the U.S., it seems like this soundbar is only available through the manufacturer's website and Best Buy.
+This item isn't always available at all the online retailers we link to, but you can usually find it in stock at the manufacturer's website and Best Buy.

-This soundbar has many of the same sound enhancement features as the Samsung HW-Q990D.
+This soundbar has many of the same sound enhancement features as the Q990D.
 Its room correction tool is designed to automatically adjust its output based on your room's unique acoustics.
 Plus, the 7-band graphic EQ is on hand for when you want to switch up its sound on your own.
+It also supports FreeSync and G-SYNC passthrough and Chromecast wireless connectivity.
 You can even control it using its built-in Alexa support.
-The bar doesn't get quite as loud as the Q990D, and there's some compression in the bass and treble ranges when you push it to max volume.
-Still, its stellar Dolby Atmos performance means it's worth a look.
+The bar doesn't get quite as loud as the Q990D, and there's a bit more compression in the bass and treble ranges when you push it to max volume.
+Still, its stellar Dolby Atmos performance makes it a worthwhile option.

 See our review